breithbarbot/web-server-windows/README.md

 - Nginx
 - MariaDB
 - phpMyAdmin
-	- With config for user control
+	- With config for *phpMyAdmin configuration storage*

 <br>